Counseling & Support

-INTIMATE PARTNER VIOLENCE OR SEXUAL ABUSE/ASSAULT SUPPORT GROUPS
+INTIMATE PARTNER VIOLENCE AND SEXUAL ABUSE/ASSAULT SUPPORT GROUPS

-Group Counseling varies in size, but all groups are an hour or hour and a half in length and meet weekly.
+Counseling groups vary in size, but all groups are an hour or hour and a half in length and meet weekly or bi-weekly.
 If you are interested in getting more information about support groups, please call our office at (805) 226-5400.

 OTHER SUPPORT GROUPS